The 20 Best Short Bowel Syndrome Doctors Near Me in Pittsburgh, PA

 Offers Telehealth

 Rakesh Sindhi, MD, FACS, is a pediatric abdominal transplant surgeon, board-certified in surgery by the American Board of Surgery.
 He is co-director of Pediatric Transplantation, director of Pediatric Transplant Research, and professor of surgery at the University of Pittsburgh School of Medicine.
 Dr. Sindhi is rated as an Experienced provider by MediFind in the treatment of Short Bowel Syndrome.
-His top areas of expertise are Hepatoblastoma, Biliary Atresia, Liver Failure, Liver Transplant, and Small Bowel Resection.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Hepatoblastoma, Biliary Atresia, Liver Failure, Liver Transplant, and Small Bowel Resection.
+Dr. Sindhi is board certified in American Board Of Surgery.
+Dr. Sindhi is currently accepting new patients.

 Experienced in Short Bowel Syndrome